LENNOX COMMUNITY GARDENS

 Native to Central and South America.

-• Prune after fruiting has finished (approximately early February).
+• Prune down to a manageable height, about 2m.
 This tree can withstand heavy pruning, no need to be too fussy.
-Prune down to a manageable height, about 2m.

 • Fruiting occurs on the tips of branches, don’t cut off all the mature branches at once.